 This vegetable is excellent for our health thanks to its incredible nutritional content.
 Here are a few reasons why everyone should add sweet potatoes to their diet, including those with diabetes.

 Although more research is needed, scientists believe that adding sweet potatoes (including its leaves) to our diet in moderate amounts can help improve blood glucose regulations.

 The purple sweet potatoes contain anthocyanins – a special group of antioxidants which support the vision, says the Food and Nutrition Research.

 Thanks to their high fiber content, this type of potatoes help promote a healthy digestive system.
 According to researchers, their high phytosterol content helps to protect the digestive system from gastric and duodenal ulcers.

 If we boil sweet potatoes, we can use the water to cleanse our pores, soothe skin irritations, and treat skin impurities.

 Sweet potatoes are abundant in beta-carotene.
 Once we consume them, this antioxidant converts into vitamin A which supports the immune system, vision, and reproduction.
-According to the National Institute of Health, this vitamin also helps the kidneys, heart, and lungs to function properly.
+Healthline, this vitamin also helps the kidneys, heart, and lungs to function properly.

 Sweet potatoes are an excellent source of vitamin C, which further increases if we cook them.

 We may already know that vitamin C is one of the most effective nutrients which protects us against cardiovascular disease, immune system deficiencies, skin wrinkling, eye disease, and prenatal health problems.